Grand tourer: Characteristics

-Grand tourers emphasize comfort and handling over straight-out high performance or ascetic, spartan accommodations.
+Grand tourers emphasise comfort and handling over straight-out high performance or ascetic, spartan accommodations.
 In comparison, sports cars (also a "much abused and confused term") are typically more "crude" compared to "sophisticated Grand Touring machinery".
 However, the popularity of using GT for marketing purposes has meant that it has become a "much misused term, eventually signifying no more than a slightly tuned version of a family car with trendy wheels and a go-faster stripe on the side".

 Historically, most GTs have been front-engined with rear-wheel drive, offering more cabin space than mid-mounted engine layouts.
 Softer suspensions, greater storage, and more luxurious appointments add to their appeal.

 Front-engine, rear-wheel drive coupe: 1964 Jaguar E-Type.
 Automotive designers call the position of the driver's hip close to the rear axle "close-coupled".